Taking your pension pot a bit at a time

 Different amounts can be taken each time with the remainder of your money staying invested, giving it a chance to grow.

-Find out if spreading your tax-free cash across all withdrawals is right for you
+Find out if spreading your tax-free entitlement across all withdrawals is right for you

 Consider combining your pension savings